-What are the benefits of land rolling?
+Other benefits of land rolling:

 Crops that are emerged or just below the soil surface can be broken or crushed by rolling.
 Damage to these crops often is not fatal but these injured plants probably will be set back by several days and are susceptible to diseases.

-It is best to land roll soon after seeding as long as soil erosion risks are low.
+It is best to land roll soon after seeding, as long as soil erosion risks are low.
 Where land is prone to blowing, land rolling after peas or lentils have emerged is the best overall balance between what is best for the land and what is good for the crop.

 - Delay land rolling if the crop is stressed by heat, drought, frost or herbicide application.
 Rolling is hard on an emerged crop so it is best to not add another stress to a crop that is already suffering from environmental conditions or other management practices.

-- Tractor tires potentially can do more damage to the crop than the land roller.
-Slow down when turning and avoid sharp turns.
+- Slow down when turning and avoid sharp turns.
+Tractor tires potentially can do more damage to the crop than the land roller.